W. D. Jones: Wellington, Texas

-On the night of June 10, racing to meet Buck and Blanche in Oklahoma, Barrow was traveling too fast to notice a detour sign at the bridge over the Salt Fork of the Red River outside Wellington, Texas.
+On the night of June 10, racing to meet Buck and Blanche in Oklahoma, Barrow was driving too fast to notice a detour sign at the bridge over the Salt Fork of the Red River outside Wellington, Texas.
 "Suddenly the road disappeared."
 The car sailed into the air, turning over as it went, and crashed into the dry riverbed, rolling several times and coming to rest on its side.
 Battery acid poured onto Bonnie Parker, eating away the flesh of her right leg as she screamed and struggled.
 A farm family came to their aid, but quickly contacted police; "Bonnie told me I fired a shotgun there which wounded a woman in the hand."
 Barrow and Jones kidnapped the responding officers, Sheriff George Corry and Marshal Paul Hardy, to make their escape.

 "Bonnie never got over that burn.
 Even after it healed over, her leg was drawn under her.
 She had to just hop or hobble along."
 Barrow, who limped himself, accommodated the new delays, expenses and detours her disability created in his life without hesitation, and while she healed he or Jones carried her wherever she needed to go.

 The gang holed up in a tourist cabin in Fort Smith, Arkansas, tending Parker, unable to move on until she recovered — or died — from her catastrophic injury.
 "She'd been burned so bad none of us thought she was gonna live.
 The hide on her right leg was gone, from her hip down to her ankle.
 I could see the bone at places."
 During this time Barrow's love for Parker drove him to put his own life on the line several times to try to help her.